 This year’s budget projections assume a rate of growth of service and income taxes that are lesser than what has actually accrued, so no doubt it is a conservative estimate.

 In any case, to bring about those figures, the government’s own figures assume an 11% growth of nominal GDP.
 If that kind of growth does not materialise, then expenditure will obviously take a hit.
 If, all else remaining constant, disinvestment proceeds are equal to the revised estimates of 2015-16, fiscal deficit will be 3.7% of GDP, as opposed to the target of 3.5%.
 If there is a disinvestment shortfall, then, in order to maintain the fiscal deficit, the government will have to reduce spending by 1.5% reduction.

-Some writers have found inconsistencies in the growth figures released by the CSO and the actual state of other economic indicators.
 The figures above represent a strong scenario, where growth and revenue receipts perform according to expectations and where disinvestment proceeds are no worse than the previous year.